-Hot rolling, a typical batch-type and energy intensive process in steel production with the characteristics of strong schedulability, has become an important aspect on production organization and energy saving in steel industry \cite{bante2013energy}.
-In general, the basic process flow of hot rolling production can be illustrated as Fig.~\ref{fig:1}.
-Hot rolling is mainly organized and carried out by the batch scheduling program in steel mill, the primary task of the program is arranging and sequencing slabs into rolling units with the objective of smoothing the jumps among adjacent slabs in width, gauge, and hardness, which will directly affect the product quality.
-Hot rolling production scheduling has attracted attention from academics and industry areas for a long time.
-The earlier proposed method by Kosiba et al. thought the steel production scheduling as a discrete event sequencing problem, and formulated it as traveling salesman problem \cite{kosiba1992discrete}.
-Lopez et al. \cite{lopez1998hot} modeled the problem as a generalization of the prize collecting traveling salesman problem with multiple and conflicting objectives and constraints, and proposed a heuristic tabu search method to determine good approximate solutions.
-Tang and Wang \cite{tang2006iterated} proposed a modified genetic algorithm to solved the problem based on the multiple travelling salesman problem model.
+Hot rolling, a typical batch-type and energy intensive process in steel production with characteristics of strong schedulability, has become an important aspect of production organization and energy saving \cite{bante2013energy}.
+The general process flow of hot rolling production is illustrated in Figure~\ref{fig:1}.
+Hot rolling is mainly organized and carried out by batch scheduling program in steel mill, the primary task of which is arranging and sequencing slabs into rolling units to smooth jumps in width, gauge, and hardness between adjacent slabs, all of these will directly affect product quality.
+Hot rolling production scheduling has attracted attention from academia and industry for a long time.
+An early method proposed by Kosiba et al. treated steel production scheduling as a discrete event sequencing problem, and thus formulated it as a traveling salesman problem \cite{kosiba1992discrete}.
+Lopez et al. \cite{lopez1998hot} formulated the problem as a generalized prize collecting traveling salesman problem with multiple conflicting objectives and constraints, and proposed a heuristic tabu search method to determine good approximate solutions.
+Tang and Wang \cite{tang2006iterated} proposed a modified genetic algorithm based on the multiple travelling salesman problem.